+Under IEA and EU regulations, Greece is obliged to hold crude oil and refined product stocks in order to fulfil the EU requirement for compulsory stock obligations (90 days stock directive), as legislated by Greek Law 3054/2002.
 This responsibility is passed on to all companies, including Hellenic Petroleum S.A., which import and sell in the domestic market and who have the responsibility to maintain and finance the appropriate stock levels.
 Such stocks are part of the operating stocks and are valued on the same basis.
+The Group has delegated part of compulsory stock obligations to OTSM (Note 7).